amasad/debug_utils/README.md

 ### Script

 Grab `du.js` and add it in script tag on your page, which will make all the the functions (described below) available under the `window.debugUtils` namespace.
+To import the functions to the global namespace simply call `debugUtils.global()`.

 ### Node.js